ArtHitParade

 The mystical crescendo of Zao Wou-Ki is halted by his break in early 1957 with his wife Lan Lan.
 The hypersensitive artist is in shock.
 He leaves for a long stay with his brother near New York City where he discovers the spontaneity of abstract expressionism.
 A new phase of total abstraction will begin.

-Zao Wou-ki was deeply shocked by his divorce in early 1957.
+Zao Wou-Ki was deeply shocked by his divorce in early 1957.
 The oil on canvas titled Nous Deux, 161 x 200 cm, called for the dawn of his second career in a world inhabited by strange and indecipherable calligraphic signs.
-Nous Deux was sold for HK $ 35M including premium at Christie's on May 24, 2009 .
+Nous Deux was sold for HK $ 35M by Christie's on May 24, 2009.

 His visit to the United States in 1957 after his break with his wife does not interrupt this trend but considerably increases his international notoriety.
 After meeting with American abstract painters, he appreciates that a work of art does not need a title to convey a feeling.

-The oil on canvas 114 x 163 cm painted in the same year, for sale by Sotheby's in Hong Kong on March 31, appears as an antithesis to the example above.
+An oil on canvas 114 x 163 cm painted in that year appears as an antithesis to the example above.
 The sweetness of the background painted in cream white enhanced with light brown and jade green brings a peaceful atmosphere accentuated by the calligraphic sharpness of the large central pseudo-writing.

 1959